Small Engine Repair

 Program Information

-The small engine repair classes are a series of five courses and can be taken in any order.
+A series of five small engine repair programs are offered and can be taken in any order.
 Upon completion, students are eligible to sit for the credential exam(s) offered by the Equipment & Engine Training Council (EETC).

 4-Stroke Engine Repair